norrisng/FcomServer/README.md

 pip3 install gunicorn
 ```

 Create a file named `bot_token.txt` inside the FcomServer folder (i.e. at the top level).
-It should contain your bot token.
+It should contain your bot token, and nothing else.

 Then, run both the bot and the API.
 They must be run simultaneously.